What are the lyrics to the Irish national anthem – and why does Ireland have two anthems?

 The song has three verses, but only the above chorus is used as the country’s official national anthem.

-Does Ireland have two national anthems?
+Why does Ireland sing two national anthems?

 Read more: What are the lyrics to the Welsh National Anthem – and what do they mean?